 This jade green tea is made from a powder.
-Not only does it smell amazing, it’s great for your body too.
-It does contain some caffeine, but it also has the natural relaxant, L-theanine.
+It contains some caffeine, but it also has the natural relaxant, L-theanine.
 These two substances will provide you with a steady flow of energy throughout the morning.
 Plus, you will be without the jitters and crash you might experience by drinking coffee.

-Are your poor sleeping habits messing up with your ability to wake up refreshed?
+Are your poor sleeping habits messing up your ability to wake up refreshed?
 There are several sleep apps available on mobile platforms that lead you through meditative exercises or provide soothing sounds to distract you from the stress or tense thoughts you might have while you are trying to go to sleep.
 Check out the applications on your mobile app store and search for sleep apps.
 You will be served up an ample selection.
-We recommend you try various free apps first to see if you like them before subscribing to the paid applications, which typically offer more functionality.

 This might be the easiest suggestion on the list.
-If you go to bed earlier and get enough uninterrupted sleep, you should have the ability to get out of bed easier.
+If you go to bed earlier and get enough uninterrupted sleep, you should have be able to get out of bed easier.
 Trade in that last hour or two of work, TV or video games for an investment in your health by getting more rest.